FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 Since there are too few examples at the moment, we will skip this set of filters.
 If you are interested, though, feel free to check out the FAIRmat [Tutorial 10](https://www.fairmat-nfdi.eu/events/fairmat-tutorial-10/tutorial-10-home) for a full rundown.

-Lastly, we only want data that contains the relevant observable, the band gap.
+Lastly, we only want data that contains **the relevant observable**, the band gap.
-The search bar currently does not support _presence queries_, so we fall back onto the side menu.
+The search bar supports _presence queries_, but these are formatted as equality queries with special quantity names.
+Guessing that name becomes very hard, requiring intimate knowledge of the underlying data structure.
+Searching for the value is not always an option either here.
-Observables that come out of a calculation, workflow, etc. are called _"Properties"_.
+It may help to realize that observables that come out of a calculation, workflow, etc. are called _"Properties"_.
-You may have noticed this filter group on your first scroll through.
-There are several categories of properties.
-Which do you think?
-Could the search bar be of use in finding the right category?
+**Try out "propert"** in the search bar and **pick the category** that best fits band gap.
+Then fill in the value with **electronic.band_structure_electronic.band_gap**.

 !!! tip
-    Terms in the search bar never contain spaces (` `), but use underscores (`_`) instead .
+    Terms in the search bar never contain spaces, but use underscores (`_`) instead .

 !!! success
     The band gap describes the electronic structure around the Fermi energy.
-    Hence, the **"Electronic" filter subgroup** best matches that theme.
-    The search bar can even tell you the full classification, as it autocompletes "band_gap" to "results.properties.electronic.band_structure_electronic.band_gap.type/value".
-    Note the sequence "properties.electronic".
+    Just as the chip displays, it is an "Electronic Property".

+    This filter yields a blank / empty entries list.
+    The value itself can shed more light here.
+    The "Band gap" is in reality only that of band structure calculations.
+    This is due to a legacy implementation, but has been mended.
+    After reprocessing, this update will be applied over the whole database.

+This filter stack is too restrictive.
-The way this side pane is layed out, it first gives you an _overview_ of what is out there and below hands you _filters for narrowing_ the properties further down.
+Remove the last filter and look for any alternatives under its side pane The way this pane is layed out, it first gives you an _overview_ of what is out there and below hands you _filters for narrowing_ the properties further down.
 When filtering by presence, the overview suffices.
-How would you finish the query?
+How would you **finish the query**?

 !!! success
-    The number of entries with an extracted band gap is too low (just 11 entries).
-    This is far too little for machine-learning, let alone any statistical analysis.
-    Instead, we can go with **"Density of states"** (DOS) [^2], matching 6.5200 entries.
+    As an alternative, we can go with the **"Density of states"** (DOS) [^2], matching 1.9800 entries.
+    The equivalent search bar query would be **"electronic_property=dos_electronic"**.
-    There is no need to narrow it down, we accept both data from spin-polarized and spin-restricted calculations.
+    There is no need to narrow it down any further: we accept both data from spin-polarized and spin-restricted calculations.

-    You can download the DOS, but will still have to extract the band gap yourself.
-    This is mostly a scripting question, since almost all DOS will contain the necessary information.
-    NOMAD's past extraction of the band gap was quite limited.
-    This has been mended and is being applied over the whole database.

-With that we have our final query, for now.
+!!! tip
+    **When stacking order matters**

+    Imagine having started filtering by property instead of composition and then method.
+    You would have unwittingly excluded a vast dataset, potentially concluding that NOMAD does not host any suitable data.
+    The **general strategy** to avoid working yourself in any of these dead ends is to start with **broad filters**. <!-- Overall, the order "Material", "Workflow", "Method", "Property", which mimics the actual progress of the computational results -->
+    Even DOS is much broader then band gap.
+    Also make sure to keep **monitoring relevant indicators** as you stack up filters.
+    Even if you end up with unsatisfactory search results and start systematically removing filters, these indicators will be key in finding the best match.
+    In the next scenario we will cover an even more powerful technique to aid in monitoring, _dashboards_.
+    **Conclusion**, so-called _query engineering_ is not just limited to Large Language Models, but also includes _sophisticated databases_.

-The best strategy would be to at this point download the data you need and start applying some statistical analysis first.
+From hereon, the best strategy would be to download the data you need, extract the DOS, and start applying some statistical analysis first.
 You might come across some new ideas how to further hone your query and filter out all irrelevant noise.
 So, **click the checkbox next to the column headers** in the entries list to select all entries.
 The 3 vertical slots now change to a **download symbol**, given you the option between the original (raw) format or the **NOMAD format** (processed).
 To save your query for future use, **click on the _code symbol_** (`< >`) to the right of "FILTERS" in the **side menu**.